SanchitKumbhar/event-management/project/Frontend/README.md

-//This folder is all about frontend
+This folder is all about frontend